 Chickens famously love to peck at their food all day long, so it’s perfectly acceptable to leave their food bowls topped up with commercial hen food.
 Some owners feed their hens in the morning and evening to prevent pest infestations.
 Keeping track of how much you feed your chickens will help you maximise egg production and reduce the incidence of obesity amongst your flock.
 Allow your chickens plenty of access to grassy pastures during the day and they’ll lay you eggs with golden yolks and substantial whites.
 If space is limited, set up a run for your hens so they can peck at insects and get extra nutrients.
 You can also make your own chicken food by mixing grains, seeds and fibre.

 To increase egg production, a chicken coop can discourage brooding behaviour.
 To discourage brooding behaviour extra space might be needed in order to separate a brooding hen from the egg-laying hens so as not to encourage brooding in the flock, or simply to get the hen in question to stop demonstrating brooding behaviour completely.
-When an egg-laying hen demonstrates brooding behaviour the hen can be separated from the rest of the flock and placed in hen house without a nest.
-In this way, sitting on a nest can be discouraged.
-Or the hen can be separated from the flock and placed in hen house for brooding, so that the hen can continue brooding without encouraging other egg-laying hens to brood.
+When an egg-laying hen demonstrates brooding behaviour, she can be separated from the rest of the flock and placed in a hen house without a nest.
+This discourages the hen from sitting on a nest and therefore prevent her from brooding.
+Alternatively, the hen can be separated from the flock and placed in a hen house for brooding, so that the hen can continue brooding without encouraging other egg-laying hens to brood.

 Chicken coops must feature space for hens to lay eggs.
 Most poultry keepers create one nest for every two or three hens.
 Poultry keeping expert Robert Ludlow recommends “each [nest] box should be a minimum of 12 x 12 inches, or larger is possible.”
 Nests should be sheltered within the chicken coops for the comfort of egg-laying hens.
 Many poultry keepers create a door on the exterior which can facilitate easy access to eggs.